 Why The iMac’s Specifications Are Important

-RAM stands for “random access memory,” which indicates how easily the computer is able to access and store information.
+RAM, as I’ve explored before in my guide, stands for “random access memory,” which indicates how easily the computer is able to access and store information.

 When computers were first being created, additional RAM was a lot more money, but things have changed since then.